Owaiskhan9654/owaiskhan9654/README.md

 <h2 align="left">
  <abc>
   <br>
-<h3> A Skilled Data Scientist who has done M.Tech in Statistical Computing from JNU, Currently working as a Data Scientist at Thoucentric ⚡⚡ </h3>
+<h3> Experienced Data Scientist with an M.Tech in Statistical Computing from JNU, currently employed in the same field⚡⚡ </h3>

  - I’m currently working as a Data scientist at ThouCentric!